‘We still have a long way to go,’ say 1968 SF State activists

 “We brought them in, gave orientation, got them involved, got them work study money,” Murray said.
 “And we began to work in various sectors and tripled the size of the tutorial program in the period of a year.”

-Jerry Varnado, then-BSU coordinator, outlined an affirmative action program he worked on with to admit more black students into SF State at the time.
+Jerry Varnado, then-BSU coordinator, outlined an affirmative action program he worked on to admit more black students into SF State at the time.

 “As time went by, we wanted more students to be admitted to SF State,” Varnado said.
-“It meant that you gave us your name, your telephone number, and your address, and we would tell the administration to send you a letter of admission.
+“It meant that you gave us your name, your telephone number and your address, and we would tell the administration to send you a letter of admission.
 Danny Glover got one.”